davidmoten/chained/README.md

 ```java
 Point2 p = Point2.x(123).y(456);
 ```
 The above class example is immutable but you can also generate a class for a mutable class (say with a no-args constructor even).
 However, you do have to ensure that an all-args constructor is present for the generator to find fields.

+The all-args constructor can be private by the way (which allows the coder to ensure that creation occurs through the builder only).

 ### Javadoc